Skip to main content

 Submarino

-A comforting hot chocolate drink made by submerging a bar of chocolate into a glass of hot milk.
+Hot chocolate made by dropping a chocolate bar into a glass of hot milk and stirring until it melts.

 hot chocolateHot